cba023/alaya-devdocs/docs/WASM智能合约开发.md

 WebAssembly (wasm for short) is a binary instruction set designed for stacked virtual machines.
 Wasm was designed to be a compile target for platforms such as C / C ++ / Rust, and was originally designed to solve JavaScript performance issues.
 Wasm is a web standard being led by the W3C and supported by browser vendors such as Google, Microsoft, and Mozilla.

-This tutorial is mainly to guide users to create a WASM smart contract using wasm language on PlatON.
+This tutorial is mainly to guide users to create a WASM smart contract using wasm language on Alaya.

 It is mainly explained from the following aspects：